Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 Alcor found that closed-circuit perfusion must be maintained for 5-7 hours for full equilibration of glycerol, because the diffusion rate of water out of cells is thousands of times the rate at which glycerol enters cells.
 Of course, it would be possible to pump glycerol into a patient for 5-7 hours with open-circuit perfusion, but only by using thousands of dollars worth of glycerol.
 The newer vitrification cryoprotectants used by Alcor are vastly more expensive than glycerol.
 When using expensive cryoprotectants it makes far more sense to recirculate in a closed circuit.
 Closed-circuit perfusion also has the benefit of allowing for ongoing monitoring of physiological changes occurring in the patient's body during the perfusion process.
 Open-circuit with an inexpensive cryoprotectant has the advantage of avoiding recirculation of toxins.

 Only after a few hours of closed-circuit perfusion is the concentration of cryoprotectant exiting the cryonics patient equal to the concentration of cryoprotectant entering the patient.
 Only an extended period of sustained pressure will keep capillaries open, and otherwise facilitate diffusion of cryoprotectant into cells.
 And the exiting cryoprotectant concentration will equal the entering cryoprotectant concentration only when the tissues are fully loaded with cryoprotectant.
-One or more burr holes are made in the skull, and a refractometer is used to verify that terminal cryoprotectant concentration has been reached in the brain.
+A refractometer is used to verify that terminal cryoprotectant concentration has been reached in the brain.

 Closed-circuit perfusion may be necessary for removal of water as well as loading of cryoprotectant if it is true that open-circuit perfusion cannot remove water effectively.